rudgh1027/cloud/gcp/architecture/OrchestratingWithKubernetes.md

 - <code>kubectl get pods </code> : View all running containers
 - <code>kubectl expose</code> : Expose running container outside of Kubernetes
 <pre><code>
-kubectl expose deployment nginx --port 80 --type LoadBalancer
+// Create an externel load balancer with PIP kubectl expose deployment nginx --port 80 --type LoadBalancer

 </code></pre>
+>> When clients call that public IP then they will be routed to the pod behind the service.